Careers360 Logo

 Neutral amino acids- These are the amino acids that contain an equal number of amino and carboxyl groups.
 Examples- glycine, alanine, valine, etc.

 Acidic neutral acids- These are amino acids that contain more carboxyl groups than amino groups.
-Examples- aspartic acid, asparagine acid, glutamic acid which contain two -COOH groups and one -NH3 group.
+Examples- are aspartic acid, asparagine acid, and glutamic acid, which contain two -COOH groups and one -NH3 group.

 Basic amino acids- These contain more amino groups than carboxyl groups.
 Examples- lysine, arginine, and histidine.